mingxuan-yi/mingxuan-yi/_pages/about.md

 subtitle: PhD Student in Statistical Machine Learning

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
+  more_info:

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts